PoisotLab/ms_networkary_classifiers/README.md

 low PR-AUC.
-This suggests that the goal of predicting *interactions* and predicting *networks* may not be solvable in the same way -- of course a perfect classifier of interactions would make a perfect network prediction; but even the best scoring predictor of interactions (the ensemble model) had not necessarilly the best prediction of network structure.
+This suggests that the goal of predicting *interactions* and predicting *networks* may not be solvable in the same way -- of course a perfect classifier of interactions would make a perfect network prediction; but even the best scoring predictor of interactions (the ensemble model) had not necessarily the best prediction of network structure.
 The tasks of predicting networks structure and of predicting interactions within networks are essentially two different ones.
 For some applications (*.e.g.* comparison of network structure